-Polymer dynamics near surfaces: The behavior of polymers near surfaces plays a key role in a variety of applications including NMFS, biosensors, and printing and coating processes.
+Polymer dynamics near surfaces: The behavior of polymers near surfaces plays a key role in a variety of applications including biosensors, suspension rheology, and the development of novel nanostructured materials.
 In many cases, the surface may be patterned chemically and/or topographically, and fluid flows and electric fields may be present.
-We are applying Brownian dynamics simulations to study how fluid flow, electric fields, and surface patterning can be designed to transport, separate, manipulate, and assemble macromolecules near surfaces.
+We are applying Brownian dynamics simulations to study how fluid flow, electric fields, and surface patterning can be designed to manipulate the behavior of macromolecules near surfaces.
 Various molecular theories are leveraged to guide the simulations and to understand the results.
-We have examined polymer dynamics in complex electroosmotic flows, polymer electrophoresis through narrow constrictions, and dendrimer adsorption.
-In collaboration with Prof. K. D. Dorfman, we are currently investigating the interaction of polyelectrolytes with surfaces and fluid flows.